mcltn/nodejs-guestbook/docs/README.md

 ![Create Secret for Database Credentials](openshift-create-icd-secret.png)

 Just like the step above, now copy the contents from the [icd-cert.yaml.template](https://raw.githubusercontent.com/mcltn/nodejs-guestbook/main/deployment/icd-cert.yaml.template) file located in the deployment folder.
-Paste these contents in the window and replace the **{{CERTIFCATE}}** placeholder with the value of your ICD MongoDB TLS Certificate.
+Paste these contents in the window and replace the **{{CERTIFICATE}}** placeholder with the value of your ICD MongoDB TLS Certificate.
 Next click **Create**.

 ![Create Secret for TLS Cert](openshift-create-cert-secret.png)